Enchanted Highway: History

 Local artist Gary Greff conceived of the project and began building it in 1989, and continues to maintain the sculptures.
 He took inspiration from local wildlife and historical figures, including Theodore Roosevelt.
-Greff's intention was to revive his hometown of Regent, after decades of population and economy decline.
+Greff's intention was to revive his hometown of Regent, after decades of population and economic decline.
 In 2012, Greff opened a motel, The Enchanted Castle, in Regent, continuing the theme of the Enchanted Highway.
 The State of North Dakota provided $75,000 in its 2019-2020 budget to assist Greff in maintaining the sculptures; prior to that year, he had used his own money and donations to pay for upkeep.
 The highway attracts approximately 6,000 tourist cars per year.